engureguo/coding-by-prompting-with-aider/readme.md

 export OPENAI_API_KEY="sk-****"
 ```

-Finally, you can use aider command to composing your work:
+Finally, you can use aider command to compose:

 ```sh
 $ aider hello.js